Region: Italy, Apulia

 Salt and freshly ground black pepper to taste

-1. In a large flame-proof casserole, heat the olive oil with the garlic, arugula, parsley, and chile over medium heat and cook, stirring, until the arugula wilts, about 5 minutes.
+1. In a large flameproof casserole, heat the olive oil with the garlic, arugula, parsley, and chile over medium heat and cook, stirring, until the arugula begins to wilts, 2 minutes.

 2. Meanwhile, for every pound of pasta, bring 6 quarts of water to a rolling boil over high heat, salt abundantly with up to 1/2 cup of salt, then add the pasta in handfuls.
 Cook over high heat, stirring occasionally so the pasta doesn't stick together, until al dente.
 Drain without rinsing.

-3. Turn the heat up to high under the casserole and add the clams, cover, and cook until one or two of them start opening up in 4 to 5 minutes.
-Add the fish, cover, and cook on high heat until the fish is cooked through and all the clams have opened, 5 minutes.
+3. Turn the heat up to medium-high under the casserole and add the clams, cover, and cook until one or two of them start opening up in 4 to 5 minutes.
+Add the fish, cover, and cook on high heat until the fish is cooked through and all the clams have opened, 5 minutes, adjusting the heat lower if necessary.
 Season with salt and pepper.
 Add the cooked pasta and toss well.
 Serve immediately.